-We have a school council which meets regularly to discuss topics that the children suggest and which have included school uniform, fund raising and school lunches.
+We have a school council which meets regularly to discuss topics that the children suggest and which have in the past included school uniform, fund raising and school lunches.
 The children's views are always taken into account when decisions are made.